theintern/intern/docs/architecture.md

 In typical usage a user will not directly load an executor.
 Instead, a runner script will load the executor and any configuration data provided by the user, configure the executor, and start the testing process.

-### Runners
+## Runners

 A runner is a script that instantiates an executor, configures it, and starts the testing process.
-Intern provides runners for both Node and the browser.
+Intern provides runners for [Node](running.md#node) and the [browser](running.md#browser), and a [Grunt task](running.md#grunt).
 Runners are the easiest way to get started running Intern tests, and should be sufficient in many/most cases.
-More information about runners is available in [Running Intern](running.md).

-### Loader
+## Loader

-A loader is an optional script that is used by Intern’s runner scripts to load and configure a module loader.
+A loader is an optional script that is used by Intern to load and configure a module loader.
 Only a single loader script may be specified per environment (Node or browser).
-The script should load and setup and loader, and return a function that can be used to load modules.
+The script should load and setup a loader, and return a function that can be used to load modules.

 Loader scripts will generally be very simple; the main requirement is that the script is standalone (i.e., not a module itself).
 For example, the built-in ‘dojo’ loader script looks like the following: